How Manufacturers Sell Directly to Consumers

 Previously, companies needed interested wholesalers to be viewed as a legitimate company.
 They needed the validation of an established retailer to get in front of customers and make sales.
 But with sites like Amazon and Etsy, it's obvious that customers no longer buy just what's available; they are willing to seek out very specific items to meet their needs and interests.
 Companies of every size have made millions selling completely online, often shipping from private homes and garages.
 By skipping retail space costs and wholesaler fees, they can also afford to sell the products for less than the manufacturers, making them all the more attractive to consumers.

-This is an ever-evolving industry that is changing how we shop and do business.
+It is an ever-evolving industry that is changing how we shop and do business.
 With same-day shipping and overnight service, getting a special item or garment can be done from the comfort of a couch, making it more difficult for traditional wholesalers and retailers to attract customers.

 What Can Wholesalers Do?